 Prior to joining UK HealthCare, Mathews served as a flight nurse with PHi Air Medical Services from 2003 to 2005.
 Mathews began her career as a staff nurse in the UK Emergency Department, before moving into supervisory and managerial roles

-Interim Assistant Chief Nurse Executive & Enterprise Director, Nursing Professional Practice & Development, UK HealthCare
+Assistant Chief Nurse Executive Kentucky Children's Hospital & Nursing Professional Practice

 Kathy Isaacs assumed the director of nursing professional development role in September 2013.
 Her previous experience was in the Neonatal Intensive Care Unit at UK HealthCare serving as a staff RN, assistant patient care manager, clinical nurse specialist and patient care manager.
 Isaacs holds a PhD in nursing with a focus on qualitative research.
 She received training with the Center for Creative Leadership in Coaching to provide support to those in a leadership role.

 Isaacs continues to work to provide opportunities for the professional growth and development of nurses at all levels of practice.

 Julie L. Hudson joined UK HealthCare in September of 2013.
 Her prior leadership experience includes director of perioperative and endoscopic services at a community hospital as well as two level one trauma centers in the Midwest.
 Her 32 years of nursing practice includes clinical expertise in accreditation, intensive care, pediatric and perioperative nursing.